-Home audio might be an old product category, but Sennheiser brought the home theater into the 21st century with its Ambeo Soundbar.
-For all intents and purposes, the new product can replace your surround sound system with a 5.1.4… soundbar?
-But how is that possible?
+Home audio might be an old product category, but Sennheiser brought the home theater into the 21st century with its Ambeo Soundbar in 2020 (rebranded in 2022 as the Sennheiser Ambeo Soundbar Max).
+While there’s been many Atmos-enabled soundbars to date, this is one of the few that works really well.

-How do you set up the Sennheiser Ambeo Soundbar?
+How do you set up the Sennheiser Ambeo Soundbar Max?

 - Place the soundbar in a spot where the upward-firing speakers can fire sound to the ceiling without obstruction